Gullord-Christian/Gullord-Christian/README.md

 I’m very interested in programming and learning new languages.
 I've recently graduated from Coding Dojo where I was able to learn 3 full stack technologies, Python/Flask/MySQL, MERN and Java/Spring.

-I also have quite a bit of experience with HTML, CSS, Javascript, Spring, Maven, Flask.
+I also have quite a bit of experience with HTML, CSS, Javascript, SpringBoot, Maven.
 On the database side, I am familiar with MongoDB and MySQL.

 Connect with me on linkedIn https://www.linkedin.com/in/christian-gullord-52622a13b/